SwethaRedd/NetflixGPT/README.md

 9. Fetch the Upcoming MoviesList API (https://developer.themoviedb.org/reference/movie-upcoming-list)
 10. Create useUpComingMovies custom hook
 11. show the top Upcoming movies list in the Secondary Container.

+# Chat GPT Search

+- Build movie recommendation system using Chat GPT

+1. add chat gpt button in the header & add styles.
+2. Create GPT Search component and add it in the Browse component.
+3. add a logic/ toggle condition to show & hide when the Gpt search button is clicked.

+- Plug & play
+- Integrate Chat GPT

+Language Translations:

+- Language constants
+- add mutiple lang constants in the langconstants file

+- Language change options selection.
+- Store the language info in the redux store
+  - create configSlice and add the slice in the appStore, and dispatch the lang from the header component and dynamically use the languages
+- based on the selected language, tranlsate the page.